FoxUSA/OpenNote/README.md

 OpenNote
 =============
-OpenNote was built to be an open web-based alternative to Microsoft OneNote (T) and EverNote.
+OpenNote was built to be a open web based alternative to Microsoft OneNote (T) and EverNote.

+Please donate to the project
+Using bitcoins, please send coins to:`15Q2jhnTvxDQm4LvTku68vTzU8j8dcLnLB` and/or like us at http://alternativeto.net/software/opennote/

+Thank you!

+![][topLevel]
 Features
 --------
 - Full WYSIWYG editor